theolivenbaum/resin/README.md

 enabling the possibility to scan indices that are larger than memory.

-If you have only embeddings, no documents, you might still find some of the APIs useful for when you want to build searchable spaces.
+If you have only embeddings, no documents, you might still find some of the APIs useful for when you want to build searchable spaces, e.g. Sir.VectorSpace.GraphBuilder and Sir.VectorSpace.PathFinder.

-Spaces are configured by implementing IModel or IStringModel.
+Spaces are configured by implementing Sir.IModel or Sir.IStringModel.

-There is both an in-process and out-of-process (HTTP) API and there are two apps:
+There is both an in-proc and out-of-process (HTTP) API.

+Here are the apps:

 - _Sir.HttpServer_: HTTP search service
 - _Sir.DbUtil_: index, train, validate and query via command-line

 .Net Core 3 apps can embedd and extend these:

-- _Sir.KeyValue_: a key/value/document stream based database
+- _Sir.KeyValue_: key/value/document System.IO.Stream-based database
 - _Sir.VectorSpace_: hardware accellerated computations over and stream based storage of vectors and spaces
-- _Sir.Search_: search engine
+- _Sir.Search_: in-proc search engine (SessionFactory, WriteSession, ReadSession)

 ## Roadmap